'High Life' Is A Stunning Space Odyssey — With A Baby On Board

 The group's self-appointed leader is a doctor played by a diabolical Juliette Binoche, who's hellbent on performing an experiment of her own.
 She wants to achieve human reproduction in space, to bring a child into this God-forsaken emptiness.

 A master manipulator who's not above using physical restraints and psychological games to get what she wants, Dr. Dibs collects sperm samples from the men and uses them to inseminate the women.
-The only one who doesn't take part at first is Monte, who has taken a personal vow of celibacy.
+The only one who doesn't take part at first is Monte, who has taken a vow of celibacy.

 Denis' filmmaking has a visceral, sometimes splattery intensity, and in High Life she directs our attention not outward, toward the mysteries of the cosmos, but inward, toward the messiness of our own biology.
 What fascinates her here is the human body, its needs and desires, the way it reacts and breaks down in a hostile environment.
 If there's another movie spaceship with a private autoerotic chamber designed to relieve the astronauts' frustrations, I haven't seen it.